Bothwell-hyp/Merc-Shop-Project/README.md

 > If you go to change vehicle details e.g. add more quantity or change color, or go change shipping details, it will return scroll position to where you were.

+NB:
-NB: There is some code and styles you'll probably advise to have been done differently/better, i also noticed opening the site on mobile (chrome) some few times the page would freeze a bit.
+> There is some code and styles you'll probably advise to have been done differently/better, i also noticed opening the site on mobile (chrome) some few times the page would freeze a bit.
 Not sure if it was my code, or it's just the phone itself
+> Some of the material and content is not mine, used it only for educational purposes, and i added credit.

 ......................................
 I think that's just about it